-10A Adults looking to join SJAI are required to receive vetting from the Garda National Vetting Bureau under National Vetting Bureau (Children and Vulnerable Persons) Acts 2012-2016.
+10А WE WILL (as at March 2023) Adults looking to join SJAI are required to receive vetting from the Garda National Vetting Bureau under National Vetting Bureau (Children and Vulnerable Persons) Acts 2012-2016.
 Members are automatically stood down from active service if safeguarding compliance is not renewed by the third anniversary of Garda Vetting being issued.
 We are aligning the dates on each member's St. John PIN (Personal Identification Number) card, with the dates marking their completion of garda vetting and child safeguarding training.
 This will allow any supervisor to ensure a member presenting with an in-date PIN has, by definition, their Garda vetting and child safeguarding training also in date.
-We will ensure that the new Enterprise Management System - Traumasoft - is used to its full potential to ensure implementation of the child protection and garda vetting requirements is more integrated than was the case in the past.
+PROGRESS (since March 2023) We will ensure that the new Enterprise Management System - Traumasoft - is used to its full potential to ensure implementation of the child protection and garda vetting requirements is more integrated than was the case in the past.
+WE HAVE (as at March 2023) SJAI has produced a reviewed Garda Vetting Policy & Procedure 2025.
 SJAI has migrated to Traumasoft, our integrated management system.
-Here all members are listed uniquely to the division they are members of and their data is securely held.
+Here all members are listed uniquely to the Division they are members of and their data is securely held.
 Authorised users either have access privileges at a local, regional, and national level to ensure those who are compliant can partake in SJAI activities, those who are not, are stood down from active service until they become compliant.
 Traumasoft now gives SJAI and its key users one source of organisational data and is further endorsed by copies of certificates and disclosure documents which will be now uploaded to Traumasoft.
-The vetting disclosures are only accessible to the Garda Vetting team and where appropriate are escalated to the Disclosures Review Group.
-Traumasoft users will be continually supported on how they can use the system and the built-in tools such as reporting.
-Together these steps help complete our vetting system and ensure key members have access to vetting data, ensuring all adults are vetted
+The vetting disclosures are only accessible to the Garda Vetting team and where appropriate are escalated to the Disclosures Review Group (DRG) for decision.
+DRG decisions can be appealed to the Commissioner, and these usually relate to a decision not to admit an applicant to membership.
+Traumasoft users will be further supported on how